 - Assessment and management of patients complaining of headache - Common causes of headaches, persistent or recurrent.
 Clinical features distinguishing different causes and types including psychological - Investigatory techniques e.g. appropriate urgent use of blood tests, lumbar puncture, brain scanning - Advise and arrange treatment which is appropriate to patient's needs - Take a history from headache sufferer, recognising important diagnostic features and identifying a psychological contribution - Examination of the nervous system, particularly identification of papilloedema, temporal arteritis.
-Investigate appropriately - Values the importance of treating symptoms and dealing with the patient's (and their relatives') concerns
+Investigate appropriately - Values the importance of treating symptoms and dealing with the patient's (and their relatives') concerns. - Appropriate selection of first and second line therapies for headache.

-- Differentiate common causes and more serious underlying problems of headaches - Recognise papilloedema - Greater occipital nerve block and botulinum toxin injection
+- Differentiate common causes and more serious underlying problems of headaches - Recogonise papilloedema - Greater occipital nerve block and botulinum toxin injection

 - DOPS: Assessment of papilloedema

 - DOPS: Bedside assessment of visual fields

 - RITE Exam

-- Case Based Discussion
+- CBD